Sigmmma/c20/src/content/general/art-tools/krita/readme.md

 {% /alert %}

 ## Exporting normal maps
-Tool's generates a normal map when importing a greyscale texture with [_height map_ usage](~/h1/tags/bitmap#tag-field-usage-height-map).
+Tool generates a normal map when importing a greyscale texture with [_height map_ usage](~/h1/tags/bitmap#tag-field-usage-height-map).
 Sometimes it's better to generate your normal map in external software and import it directly, either to have more control or avoid banding on smooth gradients in the height map.
 Krita can convert a greyscale layer to a normal map using _Filter > Edge Detection > Height to Normal Map_.
 The XYZ setting you should use is **X+, Y-, Z+**.

 One useful technique is generating multiple normal maps as different layers, then using the _Combine Normal Map_ blending mode to create the result.
 This allows you to separate large scale bumps from fine textures and control the opacity of each layer to adjust their contribution to the result.